team-dds/Switcheroo/README.md

-# Welcome to the official Switcheroo Github
+# Welcome to Doki Doki Switcheroo's Github
-You have indeed made it to the correct place, my friendo.
-This is the right place if you're looking for the genderswap DDLC!
+This is where the official DDS code is.